Modules in LPH Act annual reporting

 Contact information for community health boards (new window): CHS administrators should use REDCap to update contact information, rather than PPMRS.

-Title V MCH Block Grant: The MDH Community & Family Health Division maintains information for Minnesota's Title V Maternal and Child Health Block Grant, and will communicate with local public health leadership directly about Title V reporting.
+Title V MCH Block Grant (new window): The MDH Child & Family Health Division maintains information for Minnesota's Title V Maternal and Child Health Block Grant, and will communicate with local public health leadership directly about Title V reporting.